lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :mvn-opts: Sets MAVEN_OPTS. (default: '')
     :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
     :mvn-version: Version of maven to use. (default: mvn35)
-    :maven-versions-plugin-set-version: New version to use in Maven versions plugin. (default: '')
     :ossrh-profile-id: Profile ID for project as provided by OSSRH.
         (default: '')
     :sign-artifacts: Sign artifacts with Sigul. (default: false)